openstack/trove/integration/scripts/files/elements/ubuntu-db2/README.md

     e.g. export DATASTORE_PKG_LOCATION="http://www.foo.com/db2/v10.5_linuxx64_expc.tar.gz"

-  - download the package and place it in any directory on the local filesystem that the trove-integration scripts can access.
+  - download the package and place it in any directory on the local filesystem that the trovestack script can access.
 Set the environment variable DATASTORE_PKG_LOCATION with the full path to the downloaded package. e.g. export DATASTORE_PKG_LOCATION="/home/stack/db2/v10.5_linuxx64_expc.tar.gz"